ssreelakshmi88/Hangman-Game-PP3/README.md

 ![PEP8 result](https://user-images.githubusercontent.com/97182442/174427750-5f3924f4-170d-414d-8958-f30f41e4dbf1.png)

+- I encountered some warnings related to global variables.
+To solve this issue, I installed pylintrc in my gitpod.

  - The code was also passed throuth Pylint.
-I encountered some warnings related to global variables.
-To solve this issue, I installed pylintrc in my gitpod.
+The code has been rated 9.76/10.

   ![Pylint test result](https://user-images.githubusercontent.com/97182442/174427746-949951f1-3840-45f4-9bbe-275928a9efff.png)